BY CARA WATERFALL

 Getting Sound Advice is Critical.

-Don’t underestimate the power of a good divorce lawyer.
+Don’t underestimate the power of a good family lawyer.
 It’s important to have a trusted third party to guide you through the complexities of divorce proceedings.
-Your lawyer can point out the fine print—and help you understand it.
+Your family lawyer can point out the fine print—and help you understand it.

 Don’t Sweat The Small Stuff.